 You might come across arrowroot flour in light and delicate gluten free baked goods such as cakes, pies, cookies, and more.
 It can stand on its own in many recipes but can also be found in numerous gluten free flour blends.
 Arrowroot is sometimes used as a replacement for cornstarch, like in this waffle recipe, because it performs similarly in most situations.
 It acts as a binder and provides and light and fluffy texture to breads (this flaxseed bread is a great example!) and desserts.
 It can also be used as a thickening agent for sauces, soups, or puddings.
 It makes an excellent substitute for cornstarch in jellies, jams, and fruit fillings because it does not affect the color or translucency of the food and holds up well when paired with acidic ingredients.

-Like cornstarch, arrowroot starch should be combined with a small amount of water or other liquid to create a slurry before adding it to your recipe.
+Like cornstarch, arrowroot starch is often combined with a small amount of water or other liquid to create a slurry before adding it to your recipe.
 This allows the powder to combine fully with the rest of the ingredients without clumping.
-It’s important to note that arrowroot tends to break down if exposed to high temperatures for an extended period of time.
+It’s important to note that arrowroot powder tends to break down if exposed to high temperatures for an extended period of time.
 For this reason, it’s generally best to add it to recipes towards the end of the cooking process when possible.
 On the other hand, arrowroot thickens at a relatively low temperature, making it easy to use in many recipes.
 It also works well in cold and recipes that must be refrigerated or frozen.

-💭Choosing a substitute
+💭Choosing a Substitute for Arrowroot

-To determine the best arrowroot starch substitutes, there are two aspects to consider – fiber and protein content.
+To determine the best arrowroot powder substitutes, there are two aspects to consider – fiber and protein content.
 Starches and flours that are similar in fiber and protein content will make ideal replacements.
 While some substitutes can replace arrowroot powder in equal amounts, others may need to be used in greater or lesser quantities.
 Substituting it works very work well in recipes such as quick breads, pancakes, muffins, etc. That being said, yeast breads may behave differently when using substitutes.
 Consequently, I highly recommend substituting only a small amount of the arrowroot powder to start with.

-📖 Best substitutes
+📖 Best Substitutes for Arrowroot

 There are several arrowroot alternatives out there that work wonderfully for gluten free baking and cooking.
 The following substitutes will provide similar results in your recipes and can be used in equal amounts (1:1 ratio).